A guest article about FreeeUp and working from home just published on the Teleploy blog.

 The FreeeUp – TelePloy partnership

 The FreeeUp co-founders built this network of workers up from a few referrals and applications.
 They spread the word about their new system through various means, including the popular online job boards like Teleploy.
-Freelancers go to job boards and they meet FreeeUp.
+Freelancers go to such boards and they meet FreeeUp.
 Once a freelancer makes it through the strict vetting process, they come to know how freeing working from home can truly be.

 Remote work doesn’t have to be a hassle.
 Stay-at-home parents, ex-corporates, students with tight schedules – they can all experience the freedom of working from home with a platform that takes care of all the difficult parts and leaves them with their time and energy intact to focus on working to help their clients build their businesses.